rpothin/D365Sales-Teams-AutomatedIntegration-StarterKit/README.md

 ## How to deploy the Dynamics 365 Sales / Teams Automated Integration Starter Kit?

-- Import the **CustomTeamsIntegration** solution provided in the last release
+- Import the **CustomTeamsIntegration** solution provided in the latest release
 - Set environment variable values
 - Configure the security tab of the **MS Graph API Custom** connector
 - Update the connections in each flow in the solution in the following order: